Job-Bouwhuis/WinterRose.WinterForge/UsageDocs/WinterRose.WinterForge/Syntax_Features.md

-# Winterforge, a high speed and very flexible serializer
+# Winterforge, a very flexible serializer which is still fast for its broad featureset

 Looking for Anonymous type syntax? head to 'Anonymous type syntax.md'